 Step-by-Step | For GSD Owners

-Your dog must be at least 12 months of age and identifiable via the microchip or tattoo number indicated on the Pedigree Certificate.
+Your dog ≥12 months of age and identifiable via the microchip number indicated on its Pedigree.

 The elected veterinarian must have a veterinary practitioners board license.
-More vet info here.
+More info here.

-The WGSDCA will email you the sheets with the provided info.
-The onus is on you to ensure that the animal comply with the details provided above and that you provide the correct details on the Sheets.
+We will email an electronic copy of the HD/ED Form(s).
+The onus is on you to ensure that the animal comply with the specified details and the correctness of these on the Form(s).
 Fees are non-refundable.

-If DZG deems x-rays to be of poor quality must be repeated at the owner's expense.
+If DZG deems the x-rays to be of poor quality, then these must be repeated at the owner's expense.
 This is unlikely to eventuate if you use a FVR.

-4. DZG will examine and score the x-rays and the results will be returned to you via WSGDCA.
+Step 4 DZG scores the x-rays and the results will be returned to you via WGSDCA.

 Participation Criteria For Veterinary Practices, Clinics, Hospitals

-The veterinary practice, clinic, hospital must be able to generated digital hip and elbow radiographs in DICOM format.
+Must be able to generate x-rays in DICOM format.
 No other formats will be accepted by the DZG.